hashicorp/terraform-plugin-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 Inspect your go.mod as below to find the version, and paste the result between the ``` marks below.

-go mod edit -json | jq '.Require[] | select(.Path=="github.com/hashicorp/terraform-plugin-sdk")'
+go mod edit -json | jq '.Require[] | select(.Path=="github.com/hashicorp/terraform-plugin-sdk/v2")'

 If you are not running the latest version of the SDK, please try upgrading because your bug may have already been fixed.

-If the command above doesn't yield any results, it means you may not have migrated to the standalone SDK yet.
+If the command above doesn't yield any results, it means you may either be using v1 of the SDK or have not have migrated to the standalone SDK yet.
 See https://www.terraform.io/docs/extend/plugin-sdk.html for more.
 -->

 ```